 6. Delsea Drive-In in Vineland, New Jersey

-Built in 1949, this is New Jersey's only drive in.
+Constructed in 1949, this is New Jersey's only drive-in.
 They even offer pet-friendly nights on Saturdays in the Fall so you can bring your four-legged friends out to catch a film.

 7. Warwick Drive-In in Warwick, New York